makersmansion/makersmansion/src/weekly/2022/week-42/index.md

 -   Users are served multiple choice questions about fellow students with superlative-style answers – e.g., "the most beautiful person you have ever met"
 -   Users are anonymous by default, but an upgraded version lets them see who said what about them

-The app has racked up 500k+ downloads since August, despite only launching in 12 states so far.

-❤️ **Speaking of complete privacy,** we're building **Fotopulse** – a mobile app to receive unbiased reactions of your photos from people *who don't know you*.
+❤️ **Speaking of complete privacy,** we're building Fotopulse – a mobile app to receive unbiased reactions of your photos from people *who don't know you*.
 [Check it out](https://fotopulse.com/?utm_source=MakersMansion) and join our friends list to receive news as we progress and give us feedback.

 🧑‍💻 **The future of rendering in React.** React can be confusing with so many rendering options.
 Prateek Surana [wrote an article](https://prateeksurana.me/blog/future-of-rendering-in-react/) about what the landscape looks like and what's on the horizon.